PayaamEmami/recommendation-system-for-learning/src/Rsl.Recommendation/README.md

 These can be adjusted in the respective scorer/filter implementations.

-## Dependencies
+## Configuration

-- `Rsl.Core` - Domain models and interfaces
-- `Microsoft.Extensions.DependencyInjection`
-- `Microsoft.Extensions.Logging`
+The engine requires:
+- Azure AI Search configured with vector index (via `IVectorStore`)
+- Azure OpenAI embeddings service (via `IEmbeddingService`)
+- Database with user votes and resources

+See `Rsl.Infrastructure` for configuration details.

 ## Testing